eficode-academy/artifactory-katas/jenkins-build/README.md

 Our goal in this exercise is to simulate a normal workflow in your production environment, but leave out all the nitty gritty details that makes learning hard.

-The end result should be a fully functioning pipeline that takes advantage of Artifactory to
+The end result should be a fully functioning pipeline that takes advantage of Artifactory to:

 * Upload
 * Download
 * Promote throughout the pipeline

-Each of the bullets represents is represented by an exercise below.
+Each of the bullets is represented by an exercise below.
 In order to do the exercises, you need to setup a job in Jenkins.

 > Hint: The goal of this exercise is not to learn Jenkins pipeline syntax, nor groovy, but understanding the options you get in Jenkins.
 If you get stuck, please refer to the [reference pipeline](./complete_pipeline.md) for help.